-- 16.3.1 When the first target is called 'no target' or the firearm has a malfunction on the first shot of a report pair and the malfunction is the first malfunction of the round, 'no targets both' will be called and the pair shall be called again with both shots to count. - 16.3.2 When the second target is called 'no target' or the firearm has a malfunction on the second shot of a report pair and the malfunction is the first malfunction of the round, 'no target' will be called and the pair shall be thrown again.
-The result of the first shot from the initial pair shall stand and after the competitor calls for the repeat pair the second shot only shall be adjudicated on and shall be determined by the adjudication on the second target. - (Note A report pair can be scored over two calls to achieve a result, e.g. if the first target is a 'legal target' and is shot at but the second target is a 'no target', the score of the first shot will stand and the pair will be thrown again to determine the result of the second shot).
+- 16.3.1 When the first target is called 'no target' or the firearm / ammunition has a malfunction on the first shot of a Report pair and the malfunction is the first or second malfunction of the round, 'no targets both' will be called and the pair shall be called again with both shots to count.
+Competitors are allowed two malfunctions per round.
+If the competitor has another malfunction the Referee will deem the target 'Lost'.
+Refer to sections 12 & 13. - 16.3.2 When the second target is called 'no target' or the firearm / ammunition has a malfunction on the second shot of a Report pair and the firearm / ammunition malfunction is the first malfunction of the round, 'no target' will be called and the pair shall be thrown again.
+The Referee shall call 'Repeat the pair, result of the first shot shall stand, second shot only to score'.

+(Note - A Report pair can be scored over two calls to achieve a result, e.g. if the first target is a 'legal target' and is shot at and scored one or lost but the second target is a 'no target', the score of the first shot will stand and the pair will be thrown again to determine the result of the second shot).

-16.4 NO TARGET- NO PAIR - SIMULTANEOUS AND RAFALE PAIRS
+16.4 NO TARGET- NO PAIR - SIMULTANEOUS AND RAFALE PAIRS IN SPORTING AND 5-STAND

-16.4.1 When either target of a Simultaneous or Rafale pair is called 'no target' or the firearm has a malfunction on the first or second shot of a Simultaneous or Rafale pair and the malfunction is the first malfunction of the round, 'no pair' will be called and no score recorded.
+- 16.4.1 When either target of a Simultaneous or Rafale pair is called 'no target' or the firearm / ammunition has a malfunction on the first or second shot of a Simultaneous or Rafale pair and the malfunction is the first malfunction of the round, 'no pair' will be called and no score recorded.
+Scoring of Simultaneous or Rafale pairs shall be made on the same pair released, i.e. No score will be made on the first pair & the competitor will repeat the pair with the score to count.
+Refer to section 12 & 13. - 16.4.2.
+A pair will be thrown again with the score for both targets to count. - 16.4.3 If a valid target is released but not seen by the competitor, the call will be 'lost'.
+If a valid Report pair of targets is released and the first target not seen by the competitor, the call will be 'lost' on the first target.

-A pair will be thrown again with the score for both targets to count.
-One shot must be fired at each target.
-If each target is hit the score will be 'one - one'.
-If only one of the targets is hit the score will be 'one - lost' or 'lost - one'.
-In the event that both targets of a Simultaneous or Rafale Pair are broken with one shot being the first or second shot, NO PAIR will be called and no score recorded.
-A pair will be thrown again with the score for both targets to be adjudicated upon.

-16.4.2 If a valid target is released but not seen by the competitor, the call will be 'lost'.
-If a valid report pair of targets is released and the first target not seen by the competitor, the call will be 'lost' on the first target.
 A fresh pair will then be released.
 The first target will be scored 'lost' with the second target adjudicated upon.